Chapter 2 - Herding Sheep - 00 08 27

 Travel Directions:

-From Hwy 1 (Trans-Canada Hwy), take Morley Road, Exit 131, north 3.6 km to Hwy 1A, turn left (west) on 1A, 12 km to “Buffalo Paddock” sign.
-Turn left (south) at the “Peacekeepers” building, proceed 0.8 km to gate, continue 0.4 km to the second right hand turn.
-There is a green dumpster behind the birch trees on your right.
-Note: If you pass the vandalized building with the flat roof and the “MEN” sign on the front, you have gone too far.
+From Hwy 1 (Trans-Canada Hwy), take Morley Road, Exit 131, north 3.6 km to Hwy 1A, turn left (west) on 1A, 12 km to “Stoney Indian Park / Buffalo Paddock” sign.
+Turn left (south) at the “Peacekeepers” building (now a burned ruin), proceed 0.8 km to gate, continue approximately 0.4 km to where there is a road, and a large rusted dumpster on your right, behind some birch trees.
+Turn right and proceed 0.2 km, passing the dumpster and two small wood buildings to the right.
+Note: If you pass the vandalized building with the peaked roof and the “WOMEN” and “MEN” signs on the front, you have gone too far.

-[Alternately, if you are coming from the cliffs at Seebe, turn right (north) onto 1X (the road you came in on), go 2.1 km to intersection of 1A; go right (east) 8.8 km; turn right (south) at “Peacekeepers” building, proceed as directed above.]
+[Alternately, if you are coming from the cliffs at Seebe (see Chapter 12, 01 09 28, and 01 09 38), turn right (north) onto 1X (the road you came in on), go 2.1 km to intersection of 1A; go right (east) 8.8 km; turn right (south) at “Peacekeepers” building, proceed as directed above.]

 The park is officially closed during wintertime though access by foot is feasible, weather permitting.
 You might want to contact Ray Greenwood, (403) 881-2614, for access arrangements, which may require payment of a $5 fee.
 Security guards in the area have been known to save paperwork by collecting fees from visitors on the spot.